 - Stir in cocoa powder and salt, and continue stirring and simmering for about two more minutes or until cocoa powder is all dissolved and mixture is smooth and slightly thickened.
 Remove from heat and stir in vanilla.
 Store chocolate syrup in a jar in the refrigerator.

-- It will keep in the refrigerator for three to four weeks.
+- In a tightly-sealed jar or bottle, it will keep in the refrigerator for three to four weeks.